mstarefinaktar/pattern-analyzer-assignment/README.md

 This project was developed as part of a screening assignment for a Test Engineering role.
 It showcases a tool written in C++ to process and evaluate ATE-style test pattern files, producing rule-checked logs.

+C++ tool to process ATE-style test patterns, developed as part of an assignment from a Taiwan-based semiconductor company (https://recynergy.com/) Includes rule checking, log generation, and structured output.

 ## 🧾 Assignment Summary

 The assignment was to: